jacordero/ESA-audio-sentiment-analysis/STERN_Audio_README.md

 The software requires ` Python3.7+` and `TensorFlow2.2.0`.

 All the dependencies needed to run the software are listed in [requirements.txt](requirements.txt).

-The command will install the packages according to the requirements file.
+The following command installs the packages according to the requirements file.

 ` pip install -r requirements.txt `

-In order to install [TensorFlow](https://qengineering.eu/install-tensorflow-2.2.0-on-raspberry-pi-4.html) on the Raspberry Pi, the following commands can be used:
+The following command installs [TensorFlow](https://qengineering.eu/install-tensorflow-2.2.0-on-raspberry-pi-4.html) on the Raspberry Pi:

 ```
 sudo apt-get install gfortran libhdf5-dev libc-ares-dev libeigen3-dev libatlas-base-dev libopenblas-dev libblas-dev liblapack-dev cython